gnss-ro/aws-opendata/ropp_patch/Readme.md

 	4. tests/
 		1. it_pp_01.py, it_pp_spectra_dt.py, it_pp_spectra_ep.py, it_pp_wopt_01.py, it_pp_wopt_02.py; created Python versions of IDL test scripts

+## Potential snags and solutions
+1. Processing cannot find egm96.dat and corrcoef.dat files: The paths to these ($ROPP_ROOT/ropp_pp/data) are stored in the environment variables GEOPOT_CORR and GEOPOT_COEF, respecitvely.
+Try checking that these environment variables are set and point to the correct location.
+If this does not solve the problem, a workaround is simply to copy the egm96.dat and corrceof.dat files to $ROPP_ROOT.
+2. ropp_pp_preprocess does not recognize AWS as a processing centre: ropp_pp may not have built correctly.
+Try remaking the ropp_pp scripts by entering ropp_pp directory and run ``make clean && make && make install``.

 *Last update: 1 April 2024*